 About the Rowan Martin-Hughes in question

-Having been awarded a PhD in 2010 and moved into the development sphere and out of academia, the below is no longer current but nonetheless relevant:
+Having been awarded a PhD in 2010 and moved into the development sphere and out of academia (**or so I thought), the below is no longer current but nonetheless relevant:

 I'm interested in combining the trust benefits of small communities with the convenience benefits of the global community in an online setting.
 I'm using various aspects of game theory and bits and pieces from all over the place in an attempt to create a better reputation management system which can convince people to Do The Socially Acceptable Thing online.